Coming of age: Japan

 Since 1948, the age of majority in Japan has been 20; persons under 20 are not permitted to smoke or drink.
 Until June 2016, people under 20 were not permitted to vote.
 The government of Japan lowered the age of majority to 18, which came into effect in 2021.
 Coming-of-age ceremonies, known as seijin shiki, are held on the second Monday of January.
 At the ceremony, all of the men and women participating are brought to a government building and listen to many speakers, similar to a graduation ceremony.
-At the conclusion of the ceremony Government officials give speeches, and small presents are handed out to the new adults.
+At the conclusion of the ceremony government officials give speeches, and small presents are handed out to the new adults.

 Korea

 In Korea, citizens are permitted to marry, vote, drive, drink alcohol, and smoke at age 19.

 The Monday of the third week of May is "coming-of-age day".
 There has been a traditional coming of age ceremony since before the Goryeo dynasty, but it has mostly disappeared.
-In the traditional way, when boys or girls were between the ages of fifteen and twenty, boys wore gat, a Korean traditional hat made of bamboo and horsehair, and girls did their hair in chignon with binyeo, a Korean traditional ornamental hairpin.
+In the traditional way, when boys or girls were between the ages of fifteen and twenty, boys wore gat, a Korean traditional hat made of bamboo and horsehair, and girls did their hair in a chignon with a binyeo, a Korean traditional ornamental hairpin.
 Both of them wore hanbok, which are sometimes worn at the coming of age ceremony in the present day.